 Additionally, the category of videos your YouTube Channel currently creates also has a massive impact on potential views.
 If you for example only upload camera review videos, your audience will be engaged in that particular category/niche and YouTube will promote your content to people who show interest in similar topics.

-Say then that you upload a gaming video that’s completely off topic, your video won’t gain as many views as the majority of your audience won’t be interested in that topic as YouTube is promoting it to people interested in camera reviews (the promotion will end very quickly as the CTR and Retention rates will be awful).
+Say then that you upload a gaming video that’s entirely off topic, your video won’t gain as many views as the majority of your audience won’t be interested in that topic as YouTube is promoting it to people interested in camera reviews (the promotion will end very quickly as the CTR and Retention rates will be awful).

 How to categorize your videos for the YouTube Algorithm

 Now that you know that the category section on your videos has little to no real effect on your video’s performance, how do you categorize your videos on YouTube?